Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to put up more than 53.5 points in six of 12 games this season.
+- Cincinnati has combined with its opponents to score more than 53 points in six of 12 games this season.

-- Houston has combined with its opponents to score more than 53.5 points in seven of 12 games this season.
+- Houston's games have gone over 53 points in seven of 12 chances this season.

-- The combined points per game average of the two teams, 78.4, is 24.9 points more than Saturday's over/under.
+- The two teams combine to score 78.4 points per game, 25.4 more than the total in this contest.

-- These two squads combine to surrender 35.6 points per game, 17.9 fewer than this contest's over/under.
+- This contest's over/under is 17.4 points above the 35.6 these two squads combine to allow per game this season.

-- The Bearcats and their opponents have scored an average of 54.8 points per game in 2021, 1.3 more than Saturday's total.
+- The average total in Bearcats games this season is 54.8, 1.8 points more than Saturday's over/under of 53.

-- The 55.4 PPG average total in Cougars games this season is 1.9 points more than this game's over/under.
+- In 2021, games involving the Cougars have averaged a total of 55.4 points, 2.4 more than the set over/under in this contest.

 Cincinnati Stats and Trends